erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Test inflow/outflow ports with TE
 - (DONE) Particle effects for venting steam and stuff!
 - TESR for rotating turbine when machine is active
-- BUG: Turbine does not always save its "active" state
+- BUG?: Turbine does not always save its "active" state

 ### Graphics
 - (DONE) Fix reactor glass texture.
 Change to a nicer texture and port connected-texture code from turbines.